apache/mesos/docs/authorization.md

 }
 ```

-Principal `foo` can register frameworks with the `analytics` role and no other
+Principal `foo` can register frameworks subscribed to the `analytics` role
-role.
-No other principal can register frameworks with any role, including `*`.
+and no other roles.
+No other principal can register frameworks subscribed to
+any roles, including `*`.

 ```json
 {